 So, it can be difficult for farmers to be patient if they see their bottom lines crater, their livelihoods destroyed.
 It can also be hard for consumers to face double taxation – tariffs and subsidies.
 President Trump is pleading for more time from an immense component of his base, but it may not be enough come the mid-term elections.
 The only thing that may help Trump and the Republicans come November is that the Democrats are just engaging in neo-McCarthyism and screaming wolf every hour, not focusing on the real troubles of the day, like international trade

 Do you support President Trump’s subsidies?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com